kunegis/stu/README.md

   rules, i.e. using a proper shell.
-* Stu supports additional types of dependencies which are essential in large, complex projects, such as persistent dependencies with the prefix '!', optional dependencies with '?', and trivial dependencies with '&'.
+* Stu supports additional types of dependencies which are essential in large, complex projects, such as persistent dependencies with the prefix -p, optional dependencies with -o, and trivial dependencies with -t.
 These can only be emulated partially with Make by using unwieldy constructs.

 ## Use Stu